lgreski/datasciencedepot/estimatingRscriptRuntime.md

     keep_md: yes
 ---

-# Etimating the runtime of an R script
+# Estimating the runtime of an R script

 ## Background